An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Technical Design

 \subsection{Software}

 Museum exhibits need to be self-explanatory~\cite{FalkDierking2013}: typically a specialist will not be present to guide the user or answer any questions.
-To achieve a self-explanatory exhibit, we use interactive software to present a mixture of video, images, and text, providing a varied range of learning materials~\cite{doi:10.1002/sce.3730700504}.
-The specific configuration of software and hardware used in the Thinktank and the RSSE are detailed in Section~\ref{sec:museumInstallation} and Section~\ref{sec:rsInstall}, respectively.

-There is existing software to create museum exhibits, such as Open Exhibits~\cite{openExhibits} or Intuiface~\cite{intuilab}.
-A drawback of these is that they are either written in older programming languages such as Actionscript 3, as is the case with Open Exhibits, or are costly to design and run, like Intuiface.
-Existing solutions therefore lacked the flexibility required for our exhibit.

-We have developed our own exhibit software based on a number of Javascript libraries including reveal.js, socket.io and johnny-five \cite{revealJS,socketio,jonny5}.
-The advantages of using these libraries are that they; are modern; have a relatively low barrier to entry; can be visualised easily through the use of HTML and CSS, which are key web technologies; are easy to develop; and are widely supported and will be supported for years to come.
-This allowed more time and effort to be spent on content creation, rather than the functionality of the exhibit.
-Wide support for this software makes installation in a variety of locations, with different sets of requirements, easier to manage.
-The packages used in this project are also open-source, reducing the overall cost.

-The software is flexible in terms of the available features and customisation.
-It can be used with one or two display screens and is touch-screen compatible.
-A set of navigable pages can be created in order to guide a user through the materials.
-The top-level menu provides a selection of topics, leading to sub-pages with further information.
-This allows users to direct their own learning~\cite{doi:10.1002/tea.10068,doi:10.1111/j.2151-6952.1997.tb01302.x}, and potentially build upon the understanding achieved at a previous visit~\cite{FalkDierking2000}.
-Within the sub-pages, a combination of animations, images and text can be displayed.
-The display can also be timed to return to the home screen after a set idle time, which is desirable when the exhibit software has been left on a sub-page so that it is ready for the next user.
-Selecting a topic can also trigger a pre-recorded video to begin playing, as well as simultaneously displaying live data from the exhibit.

-In the gravitational-wave detector model, a webcam is used to show an enlarged view of the current interference pattern on the screen, and a photodiode embedded in the centre of the screen takes a light intensity reading, which is live-plotted using custom-written graphing software.
-This helps larger groups of people to clearly see the interference pattern from a distance and the changing intensity reading in response to different signals.
-A schematic view of all the signal paths used in our exhibit is shown in Fig.~\ref{fig:signalPath}.
-As described in Section~\ref{sec:directInteraction}, the user can directly interact with the exhibit via a selection of buttons.
-Pressing one of these selects a simulated gravitational-wave signal to send to the interferometer.
-The buttons can also be lit up in patterns via the software, making them attractive to push.
+We developed our own exhibit software, based on a number of open-source libraries~\cite{revealJS,socketio,jonny5},